Supreme Court (Serbia): Kingdom of Yugoslavia

-New Law on the Organization of the Courts was passed in 1928, and although it again authorized the creation of a single Court of Cassation in Zagreb, it was never formed.
+New "Law on the Organization of the Courts" was passed in 1928, and although it again authorized the creation of a single Court of Cassation in Zagreb, it was never formed.
 The decentralized judicial system proved quite problematic in practice.
 This led to many cases of conflicts of jurisdiction between the five courts.

-During the so-called 6 January Dictatorship period, the effort were made to unify the courts of the Kingdom.
-The Supreme Judicial Council was formed in 1929, and it succeeded in the unification of the material law, criminal law, civil law and procedural law in the Kingdom.
-A single Criminal Code for all of the Kingdom was passed in 1929.
-The National Court for the Protection of the State was formed in 1929 as a department of Belgrade's Court of Cassation to protect the public regime and public security.
+During the so-called 6 January Dictatorship period, the effort were made to unify the courts of the country.
+The Supreme Judicial Council was formed in 1929, and it succeeded in the unification of the criminal law, civil law and procedural law in the country.
+A single Criminal Code was passed in 1929.
+The "National Court for the Protection of the State" was formed in 1929 as a department of Court of Cassation to protect the public regime and public security.
 A state prosecutor was appointed for this court.
-It was mostly deciding in the cases involving insulting of the king and the royal family.
+It was mostly deciding in the cases involving insulting of the King and the royal family.
 This became the highest court in the country, as there was no way to appeal its decision.
 It worked in chambers of seven judges each.
-They were appointed by the King on the recommendation of the Minister of Justice.
+They were appointed by the King on the recommendation of the minister of justice.
 This court later became independent.

 World War II

-During World War II, the People's Liberation Committees were enforced by the Communist Party as the bodies of "people's authority".
-The Committee for Justice of the National Committee for the Liberation of Yugoslavia demanded the separation of judicial from executive power and judicial independence in the new communist Yugoslavia.
-In 1945, the Law on the Organization of the People's Courts was passed.
+During World War II, the "People's Liberation Committees" were enforced by the Communist Party of Yugoslavia as the bodies of people's authority.
+The "Committee for Justice" of the National Committee for the Liberation of Yugoslavia demanded the separation of judicial from executive power and judicial independence in the new communist Yugoslavia.
+In 1945, the "Law on the Organization of the People's Courts" was passed.

-According to the federalism principle, the Supreme Courts of the six People's Republics became the highest courts in the Republics, and were entitled to decide on all appeals.
+According to the federalism principle, the Supreme Courts of the six people's republics became the highest courts in the republics, and were entitled to decide on all appeals.
 According to the new communist principles of people's democracy, non-educated judges were allowed to be members of the courts along with law-educated judges.

+Later in 1945, the Supreme Court of Yugoslavia (Врховни суд Југославије) was created with its seat in Belgrade.